CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

 Current-limiting, is the process of reducing and eliminating motor output when a given current has surpassed a limit.
 There are 3 types of current limits available: supply, stator, and torque.
 Each of these limits accomplishes different goals.
 This article goes over how to configure those limits, when to configure them and why current limiting is important.

-.. note:: By default, devices are not configured with limits by default.
-This is because optimal limits depends on how the motor is integrated into the system.
+.. note:: By default, devices are not configured with any current limits.
+This is because the optimal limits depend on how the motor is integrated into the system.
 There are additional safety measures in place to prevent damage to the motor or motor controller under excessive load.

 Supply, Stator and Torque Limits
 --------------------------------